kyma-project/test-infra/development/image-guard/README.md

 After installing the chart Image-guard performs the following tasks:
 * Monitor and log used docker images in the pods
-* Check and allow usage only for whitelisted registries
+* Optionally check and allow usage only for whitelisted registries

 ## Requirements
 To deploy the application you need the following: